Chung-Research-Group/AIM/docs/_sources/BreakLab.rst.txt

 \* here :math:`f` represents the Ergun equation.
 Only the velocity is specified at inlet and pressure is back calculated using Ergun equation.

-Together the balance equations and BCs consitute the mathematical model of BreakLab.
+Together the balance equations and BCs constitute the mathematical model of BreakLab.

 Numerical Simulation
 ---------------------------------------------